Mike Vrabel

-After retiring as a player following the 2010 season, Vrabel was the linebackers and defensive line coach at Ohio State for three seasons.
-His NFL coaching career began in 2014 with the Houston Texans as linebackers coach and then defensive coordinator, before becoming the Titans' head coach in 2018.
+Michael George Vrabel (/ˈvreɪbəl/ VRAY-bəl; born August 14, 1975) is an American professional football coach and former linebacker who is the head coach for the New England Patriots of the National Football League (NFL).
+Vrabel previously played in the NFL for 14 seasons, most notably with the Patriots.
+He previously served as the head coach of the Tennessee Titans from 2018 to 2023.

+Vrabel played college football for the Ohio State Buckeyes, twice receiving All-American honors.
+He was selected in the third round of the 1997 NFL draft by the Pittsburgh Steelers, where he spent his first four seasons.
+Vrabel played his next eight seasons with the Patriots, earning Pro Bowl and first-team All-Pro selections in 2007, along with winning three Super Bowl titles.
+In his final two seasons, he was a member of the Kansas City Chiefs.

+As the head coach of the Titans, Vrabel led the team to three consecutive playoff appearances, two consecutive division titles, and an AFC Championship Game appearance in 2019, the franchise's first since 2002.
+He was also named NFL Coach of the Year in 2021 after helping the Titans obtain their conference's top seed for the first time since 2008.
+Following his departure from Tennessee in 2023, Vrabel acted as a coaching and personnel consultant for the Cleveland Browns before eventually being named the head coach of the Patriots in 2025.

-Early years
+Early life

-Vrabel was born in Akron, Ohio.
-He is a 1993 graduate of Walsh Jesuit High School in nearby Cuyahoga Falls, where he was a standout on their football team coached by Andrew Slome.
+Vrabel was born on August 14, 1975, in Akron, Ohio.
+He is a 1993 graduate of Walsh Jesuit High School in nearby Cuyahoga Falls, where he was a standout on their football team coached by Gerry Rardin.

 Playing career

 College

 Vrabel accepted an athletic scholarship to attend Ohio State University and played defensive end from 1993 to 1996.
-He compiled twelve quarterback sacks as a sophomore, thirteen as a junior, and forty-eight tackles and nine sacks as a senior.
+He compiled ten sacks as a sophomore, twelve as a junior, and forty-eight tackles and nine sacks as a senior.
 As a senior in 1996, he was recognized as a consensus first-team All-American.
 Vrabel finished his career at Ohio State by being named the Big Ten Defensive Lineman of the Year in both 1995 and 1996, becoming the first of two players to ever win the award twice (Wendell Bryant of Wisconsin being the other).
 He accumulated 36 sacks and 66 tackles for a loss.

 He was named to the Ohio State Football All-Century Team in 2000, and in 2012 was inducted into the Ohio State Athletics Hall of Fame.